Why does going back to the original source change the decision?

 It includes opening the contract, source document, customer words, ledger, original citation, operating standard, raw note, or historical decision before treating the cleaner version as truth.

 The work is boring because it does not perform intelligence.
 It builds it.
+This is the part everyone wants to skip right before they confidently decide from a beautiful summary of something nobody opened.

 It sits under discernment.